shakfu/pma/docs/dev/design.md

 ## Ship

+**Superseded by implementation plan 4.7 and 4.8.** Ship publishes without rerunning verification after approval, so an edited worktree, or a clean but semantically incompatible rebase, can publish content no verify run ever saw.
+Approval will carry evidence (verified tree, base SHA, verify command, scope revision, approver) that the integrated tree is rechecked against after the rebase.
+With `publish = "pr"`, the run will also gain a merge lifecycle gated on positive green CI for the current head, rather than only observing whether a person merged it.

 `pma ship` processes approved tasks, per project:

 1. `git add -A`, then commit with the task text as the subject.
 Add `Closes #N` when `gh:N` is set.
 Author is the user.
 With `attribution = "co-author"`, a trailer names the agent.